-Often younger people most often men accumulate summones or moving violations for “loud exhaust” or “tinted windows”.
+Sometimes younger people (often men), accumulate summonses or moving violations for “loud exhaust” or “tinted windows”.
 These violations accumulate over time and may grow to 5, 10, 15 or even 20 summonses.
 As the years pass these young people look to get a job with the NYPD or another law enforcement agency.
 After the application process they receive a Notice of Proposed Disqualification or NOPD.
 The NOPD states reasons for disqualification: Driving Record, or Criminal Court Summonses.

-Then the time comes to explain these summonses.
-The challenge arises in formulating an explanation for the large quantity of violations.
+When the time comes to explain these summonses, challenges arise in formulating an explanation for the large quantity of violations.
 The hiring agency calls this “disrespect for the law.”

-Therefore, you should go to the NYS DMV and request a lifetime abstract of your driving record Also you need to go to the Criminal Clerk’s office in any borough where who may have been arrested and get a Certificate of Disposition for your arrest.
-When you fill out your APD-5 if you omit any important information you will be disqualified and it will be challenging to explain your omissions.
+Therefore, you should go to the NYS DMV and request a lifetime abstract of your driving record.
+You also need to go to the Criminal Clerk’s office in any borough where who may have been arrested and get a Certificate of Disposition for your arrest.
+When you fill out your APD-5 if you omit any important information you will be disqualified, and it will be challenging to explain your omissions.

-Please call (888)998-9984 if you receive a Notice of Proposed Disqualification (NOPD) To discuss your options and the appeal process.
+Please do not hesitate to call me at 516 248 0040 if you have questions about a Notice of Proposed Disqualification (NOPD) you received.
+We can schedule a free consultation via ZOOM or at my Mineola office to discuss your options and the appeal process.

 Visit my website www.sheerinlaw.com for more information about NYPD disqualification appeals.